-Life is meant to be enjoyed whether you’re at work, on vacation or at your dreaded in-laws’ house.
+Have you been wondering why stress can seem to follow you around everywhere you go and with everything you do?
 Unlike animals in danger that drop their stress levels once they’re safe, as humans we have this unique, semi-annoying trait of carrying our stress around with us all the time.

-When this stress response lingers in us for long periods of time it erodes health, increases levels of bad cholesterol, abolishes the immune system, and shuts down digestion.
+When our body’s stress response lingers in us for long periods of time it erodes health, increases levels of bad cholesterol, abolishes the immune system, and shuts down digestion.

 Our brains were not made to sustain the high levels of stress we face from the modern world.

-Believe it or not, some stress can actually be a good thing.
-Studies show that when your mindset believes your body’s stress response is preparing you for action, you can actually be energized.
+Believe it or not, some stress can actually be a great thing.
+Studies show that when your mindset believes your body’s stress response is preparing you for action, you can actually become energized.
+Think of the stress signaling you to put on your superhero cape to save the world.
 By changing the story and false self-talk that drives increased stress, you can view the stress in your life as your bodies’ way of rising to the challenge without the harmful health effects.

 The key to managing stress is being in control of your thoughts, emotions and actions.